• Skip to main content

 I created this FREE recording sheet that you can use in your classroom to help build a mathematical growth mindset in your classroom.

-And if your kids need a visual reminder of math strategies they can use when problem solving, check out my Math Strategy Anchor Charts.
+And if your kids need a visual reminder of math strategies they can use when problem solving, check out my Math Strategy Anchor Charts below.

 These easy to make posters serve as a great student reference tool for solving open-routed and open-ended questions.